telerik/kendo-vue/knowledge-base/chart-click-to-expand-pie-series.md

 ## Solution

-To achieve click-to-expand functionality in a Vue pie chart you should:
+To achieve click-to-expand functionality in a Vue pie chart you must:

 1. Handle the [`seriesClick`](slug:api_charts_chartcomponent#toc-seriesclick) event: